How to Make a Calendar in Illustrator

 When you have your calendar aligned correctly and at a good size, add the month at the top of the calendar.

-Then copy and paste the whole thing onto every other artboard.
-(You can change the month names when you’re correcting the dates.)
+Then, copy and paste the whole thing onto every other artboard.
+(You can change the month names when correcting the dates.)

 Aligning can be tricky because the number grid doesn’t align correctly.
-Horizontal align center the main calendar grid to the artboard.
+Horizontally align-center the main calendar grid on the artboard.
 Place the number grid over that.

 Changing the Number Locations

-So obviously not every month starts on a Sunday or has 31 days.
-It’s time to pull out a real calendar to see when your month starts.corrected january dates
+So obviously, not every month starts on a Sunday or has 31 days.
+It’s time to pull out an actual calendar to see when your month starts.

 The first day of the month can be moved by clicking on it and hitting enter until you get to the right day.
 Hit delete to move it backward (for example moving from Saturday to Tuesday.)